rohan-cce/Learn-and-Grow/README.md

     - [10 HTML Elements You Didn't Know You Needed ](https://dev.to/emmabostian/10-html-element-you-didnt-know-you-needed-3jo4)
 - ✔️ Solved Day 9 Advent of Cybersecurity 2 in Tryhackme
 - ✔️ Watched and Understood Intro part of Practical Ethical Hacking by The Cyber Mentor
-- ✔️ Read And Understood (Page Number 16-27) in Data Structures and Algorithm made easy by Narsimha karumanchi
+- ✔️ Read And Understood (Page Number 16-27) in Data Structures and Algorithm made easy by Narasimha karumanchi
 ***
 </p></details>